 INTRODUCTION

-The sport of soccer imposes high physiological demand and an inherent risk of injury due to frequent repetitions of movements that involve significant musculoskeletal forces to dampen high velocity joint loads (10).
+The demands of soccer impose high physiological demand and an inherent risk of injury due to frequent repetitions of movements that involve significant musculoskeletal forces and joint loads (10).
 Existing injury incidence data in elite male youth soccer indicates that injuries occur mainly in the lower extremities (71-80%) and are largely non-contact in nature, with a high proportion of ligament sprains occurring at the ankle and knee (26, 39).
 Deficits in neuromuscular control and aberrant movement patterns such as cutting, turning, and landing occurring frequently during game activities, (Price et al., 2004) are suggested pathomechanics (1, 47) that underlie sport-related injury (16).

-Assessments of neuromuscular control have been analyzed previously in adults and female athletes using a variety of methods, including a predominance of jump-landing tasks using force plate diagnostics (18, 33, 34, 36, 45).
+Assessments of neuromuscular control have been analyzed previously in adults and female athletes including a predominance of jump-landing tasks using force plate diagnostics (18, 33, 34, 36, 45).
 In order to accurately assess neuromuscular control in male youth soccer players, there is a need for reliable and valid testing protocols (41).
-Currently the most common mode of assessment is measurement of landing forces during a drop vertical jump (DVJ) (24, 25, 40). , a protocol that possesses strong reliability (ICC range = 0.89 – 0.98) (40).
-However, single leg horizontal and vertical jumps should also be considered due to the type and frequency movements during game playand the ability of the tests to reliably determine peak force and power (ICC range = 0.88-0.97) in youth athletes (5).
+Currently in youth males, the most common mode of assessment is measurement of landing forces during a drop vertical jump (DVJ) (24, 25, 40).
+This protocol has shown strong reliability in male and female high school athletes (ICC range = 0.89 – 0.98) (40).
+However, single leg horizontal and vertical jumps should also be considered due to the type and frequency of related movements during game play.
+Strong test re-test reliability has also been reported for measures of concentric peak force and power during a single leg vertical jump (ICC range = 0.88 – 0.97) in healthy teenagers (5).
+Available data in male youth soccer players and assessments of landing force are sparse.

 In addition to the quantification of landing forces, measurement of dynamic stability may also provide useful information.
 “Time to stabilization” (TTS) calculations report deficits in postural control and reflex stabilization in subjects with functional ankle instability (44) and anterior cruciate ligament (ACL) deficiency (50).
 TTS is the speed in which individuals stabilize within a pre-determined ground reaction force range upon landing (11, 45).
 Although TTS has been quantified from a variety of jump-landing tasks (11), the most common method is a single leg horizontal hop onto a force plate (3, 33, 43).
 Limited data is available in youth athletes, however, ground reaction force measures in adults during single leg horizontal hops appear to be more reliable than centre of pressure values (ICC range = 0.87-0.97 vs. 0.53-0.75) (6, 45).
 Strong within-session reliability has also been reported for both dominant (r = 0.82) and non-dominant (r = 0.87) limbs (33).